modelica/newsletter/_2020-02/LetterFromTheBoard.md

   postponed, most likely to September 2021.
 It will most likely also organized as a nmixed standard/online conference.

+Even if an online conference has drawbacks, it gives new opportunites.
+For example, I am currently joining a conference that has typically several hundreds of participants.
+For the online conference this year about 10000 people have registered, so many people took the chance to join.

 The next major version of the Modelica Standard Library, version 4.0.0, was released on June 4, 2020 (see [release notes](https://github.com/modelica/ModelicaStandardLibrary/releases/tag/v4.0.0)).
 Many thanks for the extensive and excellent work of the project leader Thomas Beutlich and the deputy project leader Dietmar Winkler.

+The FMI group is working hard on **FMI version 3.0**.
+Yesterday, version [3.0-alpha.5](https://github.com/modelica/fmi-standard) was released.

 If you have interesting news for the Modelica, FMI, SSP and DCP communities, please follow the [submission guidelines](https://newsletter.modelica.org/submission-guidelines.html).